ahmetoner/whisper-asr-webservice/README.md

 After running the docker image or `poetry run whisper_asr` interactive Swagger API documentation is available at [localhost:9000/docs](http://localhost:9000/docs)

-There are two endpoints available:
+There are four endpoints available:
 - /asr
+- /get-srt
+- /get-vtt
 - /detect-language

 ## Automatic Speech recognition service /asr

-If you choose the **transcribe** task, transcribes the uploaded sound file.
+If you choose the **transcribe** task, transcribes the uploaded file.
+Both audio and video files are supported (as long as ffmpeg supports it).

 You can provide the language or it will be automatically recognized.

 If you choose the **translate** task it will provide an English transcript no matter which language was spoken.

 Returns a json with following fields: